jazzband/django-waffle/docs/types/flag.rst

 ======================

 For many cases, the default Flag model provides all the necessary functionality.
 It allows flagging individual Users and Groups.
-If you would like to flags be applied to different things, such as Companies a User belongs to, you can use a custom flag model for that.
+If you would like flags be applied to different things, such as Companies a User belongs to, you can use a custom flag model for that.
+You could flag on any relationship or property that can be derived from request.user.
+Other possible ideas is to apply flags based on the user's language or IP address.

 The functonality uses the same concepts as Django's custom user models, and a lot of this will be immediately recognizable.